Equine Assisted Learning

 Stable Hands EAL programs primarily work in an unmounted environment to help build confidence and self-esteem, enhance focus, reduce stress and anxiety, foster self-development and awareness, and provide physical activity through the equine/human bond.

-Individuals will interact with equines using natural horsemanship ground skill methods to help them reach their goals.
-While mounted opportunities may be offered as part of some sessions, it’s not the main focus.
+Individuals interact with equines using natural horsemanship ground skill methods to help them reach their goals.

-Unmounted, ground activities provide opportunities for physical activity, help develop fine motor skills (in the small muscles of the fingers, toes, wrists, etc.) and gross motor skills (large muscles in the legs, arms and torso), help build confidence and fosters trust, safety and comfort for both the individual and the equine.
+Unmounted, ground activities provide opportunities for hands-on learning, physical activity, development of fine motor skills (in the small muscles of the fingers, toes, wrists, etc.) and gross motor skills (large muscles in the legs, arms and torso), building of confidence and fosters trust, safety and comfort for both the individual and the equine.

-Stable Hands year-round programming provides opportunities throughout the year to develop personal (both mental and physical) as well as professional skills.
+Stable Hands year-round programming provides opportunities to develop personal (both mental and physical) as well as professional skills.
 Stable Hands provides EAL programs for individual youth and adults, groups and organizations.
-Prices differ depending on how many participants are in the session and how long the program runs.
+Group/organization pricing differs depending on how many participants and duration of program.

 Please contact Diane Abitz, Executive Director/Program Director at (715) 203-4010 for more information.